Free Download

 Smartphone cameras embed GPS coordinates in every photo by default.
 A single image posted online can reveal your home address, your child's school location or the exact position of a secure facility.
 Stalkers, burglars and social engineers exploit this data routinely.
 The SANS Institute documents these risks in their digital forensics curriculum (sans.org).

-PDF and Office Document Metadata
+Office Document Metadata

 Legal documents frequently contain the author's full name, organization, computer username and complete revision history.
 Law firms have inadvertently disclosed privileged information through document metadata in court filings.
 The metadata may reveal who drafted a document, how many revisions occurred and what software was used.